-How to get the most out of a Workforce Management System: Keep it simple! (part 1)-Reading time: 2 Minutes
+How to get the most out of a Workforce Management System: Keep it simple! (part 1)

 It’s at risk of showing my age that I tell you I’ve been selling and implementing workforce management (WFM) software solutions across multiple industry sectors for nearly 18 years.
 During that time I have seen:

 - Advancements in Technology (yes, I remember physical punch cards and disc-hungry client-server applications!)

 - Amendments to Labour Law (I recall being very busy in 2003-2004 as the EU Working Time Directive was introduced)

 - Changes in Working Practices (how many of us could genuinely work from home in the nineties?)